As researchers today, we face greater expectations than ever that our research should contribute to the benefit of society.

 The course aims at giving the participants an introduction to entrepreneurship, innovation and commercialization of research.
 Participants learn and develop their research towards commercialization through lectures and by working in practice with different kinds of tools.
 The course is focused on the entrepreneurial process, and will cover topics such as opportunity recognition, business modelling, market analysis, intellectual property rights, financing, and growth.
 It is an excellent opportunity for a PhD candidate to evaluate any considerations of entrepreneurship as a future career path, but also a very useful foundation when planning to venture into a business of your own.

-The course will commence in spring 2018, the course includes six full day seminars, which run between January and May 2018.
+The course will commence in autumn 2018, the course includes six full day seminars.
 During the course you will work on the commercialization of your own research project.